danewilhelm/startup/README.md

 In index.html search for class="websocket".
 The placeholder for the atomic habit tracker currently counts 420 hehe

 ## Misc.
 Prerequisites
 At least 10 git commits are spread consistently throughout February 5th.
-In the future, I will spread these commits over several days.
+For future deliverables, I will spread these commits over several days.
 I have included the github link on my startup's homepage, and obviously I've updated the README.md file.